tarwn/lessthandot-hugo/blogs/content/posts/2012-07-03-monitoring-and-logging-as-a-service-common-bits.md

 ## The Sample Website

 The sample website contains very little code that I added.
-The majority of the code is the &#8220;Empty MVC 3 Web Site&#8221; template from visual studio, I&#8217;ve added an extremely basic HomeController and some setup code in the global.asax to setup the log provider and log a few events.
+The majority of the code is the “Empty MVC 3 Web Site” template from visual studio, I've added an extremely basic HomeController and some setup code in the global.asax to setup the log provider and log a few events.

 **SampleSiteWithLogging.Global** (<a href="https://github.com/tarwn/InstrumentationSampleCode/blob/master/SampleSiteWithLogging/Global.asax.cs" title="Global.asax.cs on GitHub" target="_blank">source</a>)